Country Star Blasts Nike for Kaepernick Campaign He Says "Makes Me Sick"

 The country music singer clearly doesn’t agree with the protests and twitter-blasted Nike over their campaign and their attack on the police.

-“Makes me sick,” Rich wrote, responding to a tweet urging a Nike boycott.
+“Makes me sick,” Rich wrote.
+“Hey Nike, you GONNA MAKE PIG SOCKS to match?” he added, responding to a tweet urging a Nike boycott.

 John Rich tweeted that “When you compare police to PIGS, this ends the discussion for me.”
 He added, “The police JUST SHOWED UP at our concert to protect and serve, I’ll ask them what they think and get back to you.”